gzweigle/open-hybrid-piano/HELP.md

 Pedals do not work
 * Check that the pedal wiring matches the pin numbers in the settings file.
+* Some pedal firmware could include functionality to check if the pedal is connected.
+Check for an incorrect pedal wire connection or a problem with the firmware.
 * Look at the comments around settings in the settings file and consider making changes.
 * Check soldering of pedal connections and resistors.